glenhayoge/glenhayoge/README.md

+###  Web App Developer.Python & JavaScript stacks.
-Hi.
-I’m Glen.
+Hi, I’m Glen.
 I am a Software Developer from Papua New Guinea 🇵🇬.

 I work at <a href="http://dzagoo.com">Dzagoo</a> as a Web/App Developer.
 For more information about me, check out <a href="https://glenh.me">glenh.me</a>.